openmindculture/intellij-cute-pink-light-theme/README.md

 ### Local Installation

-In `build/distributions` there is a zip file that I can manually import into my regular PHPStorm installation (Settings -> Plugins -> Gear Icon -> install plugin from disk).
+In `build/distributions` there is a zip file that I can manually import into my regular PhpStorm installation (Settings -> Plugins -> Gear Icon -> install plugin from disk).

 ### Development